 "Microsoft said it has no plans to do any such thing, and that it believes HD DVD to be the best format for us consumers..." 'nuff said.
 Microsoft always knows best.

-or they wouldn`t even be commenting on the matter.
+HD-DVD is dying REALLY fast. or they wouldn`t even be commenting on the matter.

 to put your patrons through hell?
 What kind of company is this?
 This is a serious question!